jeffjl74/ACT_Notes/README.md

 ![Alert-menu](images/alert-delay-menu.png)

+If the `Skip Kill Check` option is enabled, multiple alerts will be generated if a fight ends unsuccessfully.
+For example, in the screenshot above, if `Shadowscum` has an alert and the `Crusader Palaendor` fight fails, the `Shadowscum` alert still activates.
+The alert will activate on each end-of-combat for the `Crusader Palaendor` fight.

 The plugin uses the color of the text to generate alerts.
 Three different colors tag audio, visual, and audio-visual alerts.
 The text color is set using the editor toolbar.
 Select the text for the alert and press the audio, visual, or audio-visual toolbar button to toggle the color of the selected text.
 The buttons are outlined in red in the example below.
 When the cursor is within an alert tag, the appropriate button is "pressed".
 In the example below, the cursor is in the `cold damage` alert so the visual alert button is "pressed".

 ![Alert-buttons](images/alert-toolbar.png)

 If the note contains several alert tags, they all occur in the same audio alert and on separate lines in the popup alert.
-Audio will contain a pause between individual  alerts.
+The audio will contain a pause between individual  alerts.

 For example, for the note above with visual alerts, five seconds after the note is automatically selected (i.e. you enter the zone, since that is the first mob in the zone), the plugin will show the popup